-Impact of the Omicron Variant BA.5
+Impact of Omicron Variants

-- At the end of July and August, the BA.5 variant was responsible for over half of all cases in Virginia, according to CDC estimates (Source; Source). - In early December, the BQ.1 and BQ.1.1 Omicron variants were responsible for nearly 70% of new COVID-19 cases in the U.S. and public health experts are concerned about a deadly COVID-19 surge in China that could lead to new subvariants (Source; Source).
+- In early December 2022, the BQ.1 and BQ.1.1 Omicron variants were responsible for nearly 70% of new COVID-19 cases in the U.S. and public health experts are concerned about a deadly COVID-19 surge in China that could lead to new subvariants (Source; Source). - Public health experts are warning that Omicron subvariant "XBB.
+1.5" is one of the most transmissible COVID-19 variants yet and is on track to become the dominant strain of the virus within Central Virginia (Source).